MalcolmMcNeely/ProjectAgoraWiki/Technical-Strategy.md

 #Unit Testing
 Should be included in their respective tasks.

+#Repos
+We'll be using GitHub for transparency.
+Don't use the Azure Repo..
+I created it by accident and it doesn't seem like you can delete it.

 #Picking up work
 The backlog will (or should) be populated and we'll pick up work items as and when we want.
 If a epic/story lacks stories/tasks then we can add/edit/remove as we see fit.